 Meanwhile, a new trend emerged on album covers for Philly hip-hop group Three Times Dope’s Original Stylin’ and even L.L.
 Cool J’s debut album, Radio—Air Jordan sneakers.

-How to wear it now: The Levi's 505C mixes a tapered leg with a regular waistline, and comes in a versatile black wash that looks good cuffed or slightly stacked.
+How to wear it now: The Nudie Jeans black straight-leg jeans are an all-around staple for all occasions and with long-lasting quality.
 Whether you rock them with a coaches jacket and snapback or go full Run DMC with a pair of vintage Cazals, a shearling coat and adidas Superstars, they'll definitely complete the look.

 The image of the “roughneck” was reinforced by icons like Tupac Shakur, who showed up at the 1993 Soul Train Music Awards in a coordinating Carhartt denim chore coat and denim pants, with Rosie Perez in tow.
 Shakur and his contemporaries ushered in a baggier era of hip-hop style, updating its classic utilitarianism with a cultural edge — like when Pac had his signature “THUG LIFE” motto embroidered on a pair of Carhartt overalls.